($1,174) Movers From Tennessee to San Antonio, TX

-Quick answer: The cost to move from Tennessee to San Antonio, TX averages from $831 to $7,282 depending on how much you’re moving, your move date, and whether you hire a company or do the move yourself.
+Quick answer: Moving from Tennessee to San Antonio, TX, costs $697 to $6,103 and takes two to seven days.
+How much you’re moving, your move date, and whether you hire a company or do the move yourself will affect the overall cost of your 967-mile move.

 Licensedcheckmark